 Welcome to the UB School of Social Work's Self Care site.
-The resources in these pages can be thought of as a "Self-Care Starter Kit" appropriate for both students in training and for professionals already working in the field.
-There are also additional resources that we trust will be helpful no matter where you are on your self-care journey.
+The resources in these pages are appropriate for both students in training and for professionals already working in the field.
+There are additional resources that we trust will be helpful no matter where you are on your self-care journey.

 Butler, L. D., & McClain-Meeder, K. (2015).
 Self-Care Starter Kit.
 Located at http://www.socialwork.buffalo.edu/students/self-care/index.asp